-General Plan Policy Project Consistency equipment and other appliances.
+General Plan Policy Project Consistency 114) Project.
+Policies AQ 3.1 through AQ 3.4: Mobile Pollution Sources Not Applicable.
+Policies AQ 3.1 through AQ 3.4 provide direction to County staff and decision makers and are not applicable to the proposed Project.
+AQ 4.1: Require the use of all feasible building materials/methods which reduce emissions.
+Consistent .
+The County would review future implementing developments (e.g., plot plans, building permits, etc.) for compliance with this policy.
+AQ 4.2: Require the use of all feasible efficient heating equipment and other appliances, such as Consistent.
+The Project would be subject to existing State water heaters, swimming pool heaters, cooking equipment, refrigerators, furnaces and boiler units. building code requirements for energy efficient heating equipment and other appliances.
 AQ 4.3: Require centrally heated facilities to utilize automated time clocks or occupant sensors to control heating where feasible.
-Consistent.
+Consistent .
 The County would review future implementing developments (e.g., plot plans, building permits, etc.) for compliance with this policy.
 AQ 4.4: Require residential building construction to comply with energy use guidelines detailed in Part 6 (California Energy Code) and/or Part 11 (California Green Building Standards Code) of Title 24 of the California Code of Regulations.
+Not Applicable.
+The Project does not include any residential uses.
 AQ 4.5: Require stationary pollution sources to minimize the release of toxic pollutants through: Not Applicable.
-The Project does not include any residential uses.
+The land uses proposed by the Project would • Design features; contain any sources of substantial pollution sources or result in • Operating procedures; the release of toxic pollutants.
+Refer also to EIR Subsection 4.3, Air Quality. • Preventive maintenance; ni Quuny. • Operator training; and • Emergency response planning AQ 4.6: Require stationary air pollution sources to comply with applicable air district rules and control measures.
 Not Applicable.
-The land uses proposed by the Project would Design features; Operating procedures; Preventive maintenance; Operator training; and contain any sources of substantial pollution sources or result in the release of toxic pollutants.
-Refer also to EIR Subsection 4.3, Air Quality .
-Emergency response planning AQ 4.6: Require stationary air pollution sources to comply with applicable air district rules and control measures.
-Not Applicable.
-The light industrial, business park, and open space uses proposed as part of the Project would not contain any substantial stationary air pollution sources.
+The light industrial, business park, and commercial retail uses proposed as part of the Project would not contain any substantial stationary air pollution sources.
 The Project would be required to comply with all applicable SCAQMD requirements.
 Refer also to EIR Subsection 4.3, Air Quality .
 AQ 4.7: To the greatest extent possible, require every project to mitigate any of its anticipated emissions which exceed allowable emissions as established by the SCAQMD, MDAQMD, SCAB, the Environmental Protection Agency and the California Air Resources Board.
-AQ 4.8: Expand, as appropriate, measures contained in the County's Fugitive Dust Reduction Program for the Coachella Valley to the entire County.
-Consistent.
-Appropriate mitigation measures have been identified in EIR Subsection 4.3, Air Quality , to reduce air quality impacts to the maximum feasible extent.
-Not Applicable.
-Policy AQ 4.8 provides direction to County staff and decision makers and is not applicable to the proposed Project.
-AQ 4.9: Require compliance with SCAQMD Rules 403 and 403.1, and support appropriate future measures to reduce fugitive dust emanating from construction sites.
-Consistent.
-All future construction activities associated with the Project would be required to comply with SCAQMD Rules 403 and 403.1, as applicable.
-AQ 4.10: Coordinate with the SCAQMD and MDAQMD to create a communications plan to alert those conducting grading operations in the County of first, second, and third stage smog alerts, and when wind speeds exceed 25 miles per hour.
-During these instances all grading operations should be suspended.
-(AI 111) Not Applicable.
-Policy AQ 4.10 provides direction to County staff and decision makers and is not applicable to the proposed Project.
+Consistent .
+Appropriate mitigation measures have been identified in EIR Subsection 4.3, Air Quality .